venkyms/spring-cloud-microservice/README.md

     - Zipkin server
         - RabbitMQ to push data to zipkin server
         - install rabbitMQ in your, needs erlang follow https://www.rabbitmq.com/download.html
+            - this should start by default as windows server, if not start menu has all start/restart/stop options
         - download executable version of zipkin and run zipkin locally, you could use container version as well
             - https://zipkin.io/pages/quickstart
             - start using java -jar <jar file>